-One of the primary reasons behind the popularity of CBD is its lack of side effects.
-If you are using CBD oil for arthritis, it has been reported to reduce the pain of arthritis, while there are few to no side affects reported.
+One of the primary reasons behind the popularity of CBD is its lack, according to users, of side effects.
+If you are using CBD oil for arthritis, it has been reported by many users to reduce the pain of arthritis, while there are few to no side effects that are reported.
 However, many people who begin taking CBD to help with one condition find that it also helps with others.
-You may begin taking CBD oil for arthritis, only to discover that you are more calm and relaxed and are even losing unwanted weight.
+Some individuals begin taking CBD oil for arthritis, only to discover that they are more calm and relaxed and are even losing unwanted weight.

-CBD has too many benefits to list here, however, its ability to reduce inflammation means that, in addition to arthritis, it helps with headaches, other chronic pain, and even acne.
+Users have reported that CBD has many benefits- too many to list here; however, its purported ability to reduce inflammation means that, in addition to arthritis, people have tried it to help with headaches, other chronic pain, and even acne.
 It is also commonly used to help with sleep and to reduce anxiety.

 A great deal of research has been done on CBD in the past few years; research to discover how far its effectiveness extends, but also into its safety.
 Scientists have discovered that, unlike many over-the-counter medicines, CBD is safe in practically any dose and boasts minimal harmful side effects.
 It is also completely non-habit forming; researchers discovered that – again, unlike many popular over-the-counter pharmaceuticals – CBD has no potential for abuse.

 If you’re using CBD oil for arthritis specifically, you can consume it in any number of ways.
-However, it has proven to be extremely effective as a topical.
+However, it has proven, according to some users, to be extremely effective as a topical.
 At your local provider, you’ll be able to find a number of balms and creams that you can apply directly to the affected area.
 Note, however, that if you are using CBD as a topical, there may be a delay in its effects as the active compounds must cross through your skin membrane and enter your bloodstream.